 The CMX-1 combination with computer interface is available as the AF01A (PDP-8, 8/S) AF01B (PDP-9) interface.
-As such, it is considered a computer peripheral, and check out and installation is included in the price if purchased and delivered with a computer system.
+As such, it is considered a computer peripheral, and check out and installation is included in the price.

 The computer interface options also may be purchased as modules and cables from this catalog and installed by the customer who takes responsibility for check-out.